 We want people who like thinking and discussing evidence, both with their tutors and with their fellow students.

-We know that you may be nervous, and we take account of this best we can.
 We're looking for thoughtful, imaginative, and willing thinkers who will relish the Theology, Religion, and Philosophy of Religion degree course and their time at Jesus College.

 You'll be asked to submit two short classwork essays of up to 2,000 words each which we may discuss with you at interview.
 An extract of longer coursework can be submitted instead of an essay.
 Neither piece has to be in the subject of Religious Studies.

 We're happy to consider applications for either immediate or deferred entry in Theology, Religion, and Philosophy of Religion.
 You can apply before or after you have taken your A-Levels or equivalent qualifications.